McKenna wins for Armagh, Donegal & Derry

 Derry still looked comfortably in control at 0-13 to 0-9 up but Sean Quigley's goal with 10 minutes remaining suddenly left the minimum between the sides.

-However, Derry hit four of the remaining five scores to re-establish control.
+However, Derry hit four of the remaining five scores to re-establish control as Fermanagh finished with 14 men following Kane Connor's black card.